Investor's Business Daily's Market Pulse Fails as a Market Timing Indicator

 Now, we must address a few glaring omissions in the "Getting Started" ETF study.
 First, astonishingly, IBD neglected to account for dividends in their study.
 Dividends are an important part of any index's return, and should never be ignored.
 The chart above accounts for estimates of dividends while in the market, and interest earned while in cash.
 Strike 2.

 Next, we are troubled that IBD seemed to cherry-pick the sample period in "Getting Started", starting just before the market selloff of late 2008.
 From 2003 through September 2008, the IBD model did not beat the market.
-From November 2008 to the end of 2015, the IBD model has underperformed the market by 154%, cumulatively, giving back any advantage gained during the crash.
+From November 2008 through June 30, 2017, the IBD model has underperformed the market by 279% (121.08% vs 400.56%), cumulatively, giving back any advantage gained during the crash.
 So, remove that short 7 week period, and the IBD model failed miserably.
 The fact that the IBD model beat the market during that sharp selloff could easily be attributed to coincidence.
 During such a steep, steady decline, even random periods of exit would typically beat the market.
 The correlate is true during periods of sharp rises; Random exits would cause the returns to underperform the market, as has been the IBD case since 2009.

 Next, using the Nasdaq Composite Index gives the IBD model its best performance.
 If one were to choose a broad ETF, like SPY, or a higher beta index, like QQQ, the performance is MUCH worse.
 Strike 4.